-The Freedom of Information (Scotland) Act (FOI) came into effect on 1st January 2005, and aims to increase openness and accountability by ensuring people can access information held by Scottish public authorities - including Glasgow Community and Safety Services (GCSS).
+The Freedom of Information (Scotland) Act 2002 (FOISA) aims to increase openness and accountability by ensuring people can access information held by Scottish public authorities - including Community Safety Glasgow (CSG).

 Public authorities must allow access to the following information:

 The Act also places an obligation on all Scottish public authorities to adopt and maintain a Publication Scheme, which desribes the classes of information which an authority publishes, or intends to publish, how it does so, and any fees assocatied with these publications.
 This is submitted to the Information Commissioner's Office (ICO).